Most populous city in the world – Shanghai

 View of Oriental Pearl Tower from the Circular Pedestrian Bridge

 The tower features 11 spheres, big and small but I only spotted one small and two big spheres!
 The unique architectural design of Oriental Pearl Tower makes it one of the most attractive places.
-I have to take a picture with the Oriental Pearl Tower in the Circular Pedestrian Bridge.
+I have to take a picture of the Oriental Pearl Tower in the Circular Pedestrian Bridge.

 Disney store in Lujiazui